catid/kvm/README.md

 # ![Logo](https://github.com/catid/kvm/raw/master/art/logo_44.png "Logo") IP KVM / IoT Crash Cart Adapter using Raspberry Pi 4

-Provides secure [out-of-band](https://en.wikipedia.org/wiki/Out-of-band_management) remote management of IT assets.
+Provides secure [out-of-band](https://en.wikipedia.org/wiki/Out-of-band_management) remote management of IT assets, for as little as $80.

 By connecting your Raspberry Pi 4 to the HDMI and USB ports of a target device, you can use a web browser to access the target remotely, as if you were sitting at the target with a keyboard and mouse attached.
 You will be able to access the BIOS and boot menus of the device remotely.